• Home

 • Excellent transport access with manageable impact on local roads

-Solar farms are a proven way to help future-proof Australia’s energy supply and contribute to global efforts to address climate change.
+Solar facilities are a proven way to help future-proof Australia’s energy supply and contribute to global efforts to address climate change.
 They are among the most environmentally friendly and sustainable forms of power generation, producing virtually no noise or waste and requiring minimal maintenance.
 At the end of their operational life, the land will be restored to its original use.
 Cleaner energy generation supports a healthier environment for future generations.

 A detailed visual impact assessment is currently being prepared and this assessment will be used to guide a strategy to minimise any visual impacts of the project.
-The combination of low- and upper-canopy vegetation may be used in certain areas to provide visual screening of the solar farm.
+The combination of low- and upper-canopy vegetation may be used in certain areas to provide visual screening of the solar facility.

-The solar farm is expected to operate for at least 30 years.
+The solar facility is expected to operate for at least 30 years.
 Once decommissioned, all infrastructure will be removed and the land restored to its pre-development condition.
 The project will have no long-term impact on agricultural productivity or future land use.

 Copyright © 2026 Nioka Solar Pty Ltd - All Rights Reserved.